odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

           An early start takes you by train to one of India’s best food destinations, just in time for lunch!
-Lucknow, the capital of Uttar Pradesh, extends along the banks of the River Gomti, and is known for its elaborate cuisine and its tehzeeb or graciousness.
+Lucknow, the capital of Uttar Pradesh, extends along the banks of the River Gomti, and is known for its elaborate cuisine and its ‘tehzeeb’ or graciousness.

           The city, known earlier as Awadh, rapidly developed under the Mughal Emperor Akbar’s patronage in the 16th century.
 Today, the city is dotted with remnants of its historic past.
 Lucknow is also known for its traditional perfume and exquisite shadow-work embroidery on fine muslin cloth.
       - type: hotel
         url: >-
           /destinations/india/states/uttar-pradesh/cities/lucknow/hotels/lebua-lucknow/